Indian generic drugmakers may see supply shortages from China if coronavirus drags on

 Sudarshan Jain, secretary general of the Indian Pharmaceutical Alliance (IPA) trade group, said there are no API shortages at the moment because drugmakers had stocked up on inventory ahead of the Lunar New Year holiday in China, which was later extended in a further effort to contain the virus.

-Major Indian generic drugmakers and IPA members Cipla Ltd (CIPL.NS) and Sun Pharmaceuticals Industries Ltd (SUN.NS) did not respond to Reuters requests for comment.

-Reporting by Ankur Banerjee, Manas Mishra in Bengaluru, Zeba Siddiqui in New Delhi and Michael Erman in New York; Editing by Bill Berkrot
+Major Indian generic drugmakers and IPA members Cipla Ltd and Sun Pharmaceuticals Industries Ltd did not respond to Reuters requests for comment.
+(Reporting by Ankur Banerjee, Manas Mishra in Bengaluru, Zeba Siddiqui in New Delhi and Michael Erman in New York; Editing by Bill Berkrot)